leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How long will I take to recover from bloodshot eyes?

 ## intent: gloc-condition-miscellaneous
-- How are the results of GLOC Glaucoma observation clinic conveyed to patients?
-- How will I know my results in the GLOC Glaucoma observation clinic clinic?
+- What is GLOC Glaucoma observation clinic?
-- I went to the GLOC clinic and no one informed me about my test results.
-- When will I know my results from the GLOC Glaucoma observation clinic clinic?
+- What is glaucoma observation clinic?
-- I went to GLOC Glaucoma observation clinic clinic, should I expect a call for my results?
+- What does GLOC Glaucoma observation clinic stand for?
-- How long will it take for me to receive my results from the GLOC clinic?
+- How often will I be seen at GLOC Glaucoma observation clinic?
-- How will I receive my results from my GLOC Glaucoma observation clinic visit?
+- How long is a GLOC Glaucoma observation clinic visit?
+- Is GLOC run by doctors?
-- I went for my GLOC Glaucoma observation clinic clinic visit and I do not know what is my result?
+- What is done in GLOC Glaucoma observation clinic ?
-- How do I find out my results from the GLOC Glaucoma observation clinic clinic?
+- Who will I see in GLOC Glaucoma observation clinic ?
-- Will the nurses or doctors call me regarding my GLOC Glaucoma observation clinic visit results?
+- What tests are done in GLOC Glaucoma observation clinic ?
-- Will my GLOC Glaucoma observation clinic clinic visit results be mailed to me?
+- What is the difference between GLOC Glaucoma observation clinic and a normal glaucoma clinic?

 ## intent: gloc-condition-miscellaneous_38
 - Where is GLOC Glaucoma observation clinic?